 Reviews of Sarah Palin's performance in her interview by Charlie Gibson have been split, pretty much as would be expected.
 Those who did not care for Palin thought she appeared uncertain or ignorant of international affairs.
 Those who liked Palin praised her and called Gibson condescending.
-In that vein, the formidable Ruth Wedgewood (a leading scholar of international law and professor at SAIS) writes in National Review Online:
+In that vein, the formidable Ruth Wedgewood (a leading scholar of international law and professor at SAIS)

 Most women, even now, are quite familiar with being talked over and not so subtly demeaned when they venture an opinion.
 It happens at dinner parties, in Washington and New York, where Gibson reigns as a network anchor, and even in educational classrooms.